Updated March 27, 2023

-How does OLTP make working so easy –
+How does OLTP make working so easy?

-Online transaction process concerns about concurrency and atomicity.
+Online transaction process concerns concurrency and atomicity.

-- As it only performs the task related to insertion/deletion, it maintains the consistency and concurrency of the data in the databases which always ensures the availability of the databases
+As it only performs the task related to insertion/deletion, it maintains the consistency and concurrency of the data in the databases, which always ensures the availability of the databases.

-What can you do with OLTP?
+What can one do with OLTP?

 - A large number of users can conduct short transactions using OLTP systems.